michaelshep52/LegendBeyondGame/README.md

 # LegendBeyondGame
 This repository contains the C# backend and client for Legend Game REST API.
 Where you can create Player, create an account, choose a character, and choose a inventory.
 You also have the options to create a character and inventory as you desire but will not be added to the game.
+- Comming soon:
-To play the game you must download unity game engine  https://unity.com/download follow propt to download.
+- To play the game you must download unity game engine  https://unity.com/download follow propt to download.

 ## Nuget Packages
 Make sure to restore the packages.

 ### API
 - Microsoft.AspNetCore.Mvc.NewtonsoftJson (for json formatting to pascalcase for untiy)
 - Microsoft.AspNetCore.Mvc.Versioning